 I met up with one of the designers who was always going back and forth through the warehouse and I asked him, “What do you do here?
 What’s your job?”
 And he told me, “I’m the designer.”
 I told him I’d been sketching my whole life and that I’d always been interested in shoes as far back as I could remember.

 I said to him, “It’d be pretty cool if I could give you a couple of free sketches.”
 I was trying to sell him on the idea by giving him some free designs.
 Meanwhile, I’d never designed a shoe before.
 He asked me what I was doing in the warehouse – I was 17 turning 18 – and he was like, “Okay, gimme a couple of designs then.”

 But first he gave me a shoe and told me to sketch the shoe.
-So I did a sketch of the shoe.
+So I did a sketch of the women’s shoes.
 Then he said, “That’s good.
 Now what would happen if I asked you to do a sketch of your own?
 Where would you start?
 How would you do it?”